siangjun2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Admin enters the find command with a name parameter (e.g., find n/chong).
+1. Admin enters the find command with a name parameter (e.g., `find chong`).
 2. TutorPal displays matching contacts with their information and index.

     Use case ends.